DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in Story Points - 1

 H.
-a) Title - User Interface - Consent & Liability Forms
+a) Title - Consent & Liability Forms
 b) User story opening statement - As a patient I want to provide my consent to the clinic to provide health services that are required so that my treatment can be done.
 c) Additional Details :- The patient will be providing consent for legal purposes so that his/her data shall be stored in the USA.
 d) Estimated in Story Point - 1